mitchty/flakelight-crossplatform/README.md

 ## Solution 2
 The above is an ok solution.
 However, I don't like maintaining relative paths if I need to move folders and files around.
 Also, I prefer to use the same `inputs.self.<modules_folder>.<module_name>`.
-Hence, I created a flakelight module to support this.
+Hence, I created a simple flakelight module to support using the `inputs.self...` import pattern.
+We can add the flakelight module like so:

 `flake.nix`
-TODO: finish this readme file
 ```

 ```

-that adds a `commonosModules` folder, for nix modules that can be shared between `darwin` and `nixos` configurations.
+Now we can add `commonosModules` folder, for nix modules that can be shared between `darwin` and `nixos` configurations (in this case, module-c.nix):